maxtardiveau/EspressoAdminCLI/project.md

     espressoadmin project export --file <filename> [--name <name> | --url_name <url_name>]

 The export project exports the specified project into a JSON file.
-The `filename` parameter can be - (a dash), in which case stdout is used.
+If the `filename` parameter is not specified, stdout is used.

 The project can be specified either by its name or by its URL name.